lhcb/starterkit-lessons/first-analysis-steps/physics-at-lhcb.md

 such as charged kaons and pions have lifetimes large enough that a large fraction can traverse the full detector, and so we typically consider these particles as ‘stable’.
-Unstable objects, with much shorter lifetimes, are formed as combinations of these ‘stable’ particles:
+Unstable objects, with much shorter lifetimes, are formed as combinations of these ‘stable’ particles[^2]:

 1. Charged pions $$\pi^{\pm}$$
 2. Charged kaons $$K^{\pm}$$